ninetteadhikari/trello-vuex/README.md

 - Components sharing duplicate data and methods like `moveTask` or `moveColumn` were separated into a `mixin`.
 Mixin is a Vue feature to distribute reusable functions across the application.
 - Another place of code redundancy was the drag and drop API code which is used for both the `BoardColumn` and `Task` components.
 Two separate reusable components were created for `AddDrag` and `AddDrop` functions.
 These were used whenever there was a need to drag and drop an element.

+### Setting up PouchDB and CouchDB

+The app was initially setup using LocalStorage option to store the data.
+Then later it was updated to setup PouchDB to allow for offline data storage.
+The data structure in the Vuex store had to be updated to align with PouchDB.
+The data structure was initially with lists and tasked nested as JSON.
+To align with PouchDB best practices the data structure was normalized to save the lists and tasks separately in the Vue store with listId add to each task for reference.
+The app components were updated to agree with the new state structure.
+CouchDB was then set up as a remote server to sync with the data in PouchDB.
+The local and remote sync can be tested by opening two browsers and seeing the changes made in one browser in the other.

 ## Built with

 - VueJS
 - Vuex for state management
+- PouchDB and CouchDB
 - [HTML drag and drop API](https://developer.mozilla.org/en-US/docs/Web/API/HTML_Drag_and_Drop_API)
 - Tailwind for styling